etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-implement-create-new-in-selectors.md

   * Create the **Business Partner Creation** process.
 This process will be in charge of:
     * Handle, in case that exists, the current written value in the selector input or in the selector filters in the popup.
-    * Do the creation of the new **Business Partner** record
+    * Do the creation of the new **Business Partner** record.
-    * Add and select the created **Business Partner** in the selector form item
+    * Add and select the created **Business Partner** in the selector form item.

   * After the creation of this process, in the previously created **Business Partner** selector, this process should be selected in the **Process for Adding Records** combo box.

 ![](/assets/developer-guide/etendo-classic/how-to-
 guides/How_to_implement_Create_New_In_Selectors-3.png){: .legacy-image-style}

-  * Inside the **Business Partner Creation** process, the **On Load Function** will be in charge of handling, in case that exists, the current written content in the selector input or in the selector filters in the popup.
+  * Inside the **Business Partner Creation** process, the **On Load Function** will be in charge of handling, in case that it exists, the current written content in the selector input or in the selector filters in the popup.
 This content will be shown in the process form in each corresponding field.
-Here it is an example:
+Here is an example:

+    ```

     OB.OBPF.BPCreation = function (processWindow) {
       var i, j, theFormItems;